 In order to understand it better, let us talk about torrents.
 In torrents, no file is owned by a single person.
 It is a kind of “peer-to-peer” architecture where multiple copies of the file are present at multiple workstations/users.
 Therefore, no single person controls that file.
 This kind of architecture is highly scalable and fault-tolerant since there is no single point of failure.

 Blockchain essentially borrows the same idea: what if databases could be decentralized.
 This solves a lot of issues:

 One of the well-known use cases of Blockchain is that of cryptocurrency which is a digital currency that isn’t controlled by any central authority.
-Similarly, we can use Blockchain for smart digital contracts where no middleman is verifying the contract.
-There are several applications and use cases of Blockchain for which we’ve written an in-depth article: https://hackr.io/blog/applications-and-use-cases-of-blockchains
+Similarly, we can use Blockchain for smart digital contracts where no middleman verifies the contract.

 In order to understand Blockchain deeply, let us first talk about the concept of a Digital Signature or a Hash.

 Digital Signature is basically a function that takes a string as input and returns a fixed-size alphanumeric string.
 The output string is known as the Digital Signature or the Hash of the input message.
 The important point to note here is that the function via which we obtain the Digital Signature is “irreversible” in that given an input string, it can compute the Hash.
 However, given the Hash, it is virtually impossible to compute the input string.
 Further, it is also virtually impossible to find 2 values that have the same Hash.

 Here, what we are essentially trying to say is the following:

 - It is easy to compute hash1 from input1 and hash2 from input2.

 - It is virtually impossible to compute input1 given the value of hash1.
 Similarly for input2 and hash2.

 - It is virtually impossible to find distinct input1 and input2 such that hash1 = hash2.